Phantas0s/testomatic/README.md

 # Configuration file

 testomatic need a valid `yaml` configuration file.
 The best is to create a `.testomatic` file at the root of your project.
-Examples of configuration files are provided in the `examples/` directory for PHP (with PHPUnit) and Go.

 You can as well use a different name for the configuration file: in that case you can run `testomatic --config my-config-name.yml`